 SPEED & WATER LEVELS

 We’ve mentioned already that the speed on Pirates is very slow.
-The fastest part might be at the one drop early on in the ride, simply because you’re falling.
+The fastest part might be at the one drop early on in the ride, simply because you’re falling a short distance.
 Aside from this, you float along at a steady, slower pace.